DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/other-training-you-can-get.md

 ###Find school experience

-You can use our [Get school experience service](https://schoolexperience.education.gov.uk/) to search for and request experience in England.
+You can usearch fro and request [school experience](https://schoolexperience.education.gov.uk/) in England.

 If you can’t find what you’re looking for, you can call a school directly.
 You can [find schools near](https://get-information-schools.service.gov.uk/) you and ask who to talk to about getting school experience.